 Here are six benefits to bringing weight lifting into your training programme.

 1) Lose Body Fat

 When weight training, you build lean muscle.
 The more muscle you have, the quicker your metabolism will work.
-This means that weight training will help to boost your metabolism, and in turn, burn more calories, meaning a reduction in body fat.
+This means that weight training will help to boost your metabolism, and in turn, burn more calories, meaning a reduction in body fat and improve weight loss.
 For each pound of muscle you gain, you’ll burn 30 to 50 more calories per day!

 2) Enhance your mood and reduce stress